C4ptainCrunch/thesis/source/index.rst

 Monte Carlo Tree Search (MCTS) has been introduced by :cite:`coulom2006mcts` as a formalization of Monte Carlo methods applied to tree search that were previously explored by others, among which :cite:`Bouzy2004montecarlo`.
 Since then, MCTS has been a major advancement and topic of interest in the field of artificial intelligence research, particularly for games and planning problems.

+A great benefit of MCTS is that unlike depth-limited minimax, MCTS is aheuristic: there is no need to estimate the values of non-terminal nodes with an domain specific heuristic.
+This in turn, greatly reduces (or even removes) the need to acquire and incorporate domain knowledge.
+This explains our interest on the subject and the title of this work.